Practical solutions to the relative pose of three calibrated cameras: Related work

 To the best of our knowledge, there are only two reasonably efficient solutions to the 4p3v problem reported in the literature.
-The first solver~\cite{DBLP:journals/ijcv/NisterS06} is based on one-dimensional exhaustive search.
-In the paper, the authors derive several interesting theoretical results and show that the four point correspondences between two calibrated views constrain the epipole in each image to lie on a curve of degree ten.
-The solver performs a one-dimensional sweep of the curve of possible epipoles.
+The first solver~\cite{DBLP:journals/ijcv/NisterS06} is based on a similar idea as our solvers, \ie, to first estimate the relative pose of two cameras and then register the third camera using a \texttt{P3P} solver~\cite{lambda-twist}.
+To compute the pose of the first two cameras using information only from four point correspondences, the solver needs additional information about the position of one epipole.
+The paper shows that the four point correspondences between two calibrated views constrain the epipole in each image to lie on a curve of degree ten.
+Thus, the solver performs one-dimensional exhaustive search and sweeps a $10^{th}$-degree curve of possible epipoles.
 For each potential epipole, it computes the relative pose of two cameras, registers the third camera using three triangulated points, and finally extracts the solution minimizing the reprojection error of the fourth point in the third view.
-The evaluation of the solver on one potential epipole is fast.
-Yet, to obtain reasonable precise and stable results, usually, 1,000 candidates need to be evaluated and even then, refinement at multiple local minima is required to improve the precision.
-The reported run-times of this solver were $1-12$ms depending on the number of searched points.\footnote{This is the runtime reported in the paper from 2006, however, implemented by a highly skilled researcher (the author of the fastest version of the well-known 5pt relative pose solver).
-Therefore, we do not expect significant speedup on recent hardware. } There is no publicly available implementation for this solver and it is not easy to re-implement.
-As such, the literature does not compare against the solver in experiments.
-As an upper bound of the performance of~\cite{DBLP:journals/ijcv/NisterS06}, we compare against an oracle version using the true epipole.
+Evaluation of the solver on one potential epipole is fast.
+Yet, in contrast to our proposed \sftm-based solvers, the error of the sampled epipole for one fixed point on the curve is not bounded since the true epipole can lie anywhere on the curve, and in many scenarios it is very far from the image center (\eg, outside the image).
+Thus, to obtain reasonably accurate and stable results, usually 1,000 candidates need to be evaluated.
+Even then, refinement at multiple local minima is required to improve the accuracy.
+The runtimes reported for this solver were $1-12ms$ depending on the number of points searched.
+On a small number of synthetic experiments, the paper shows that the translation error returned by the proposed solver is usually $1-10\deg$ higher than the error returned by the \sft solver.
+The literature does not compare against~\cite{DBLP:journals/ijcv/NisterS06} as there is no publicly available implementation and it is hard to re-implement.